convox/praxis-docs/content/tutorials/local.md

 weight = 1
 +++

-Convox Praxis is a universal infrastructure framework.
-When you develop and deploy applications using the Praxis CLI, API and SDK you completely abstract away concerns about where your application is running.
-In minutes you can set up a system that has perfect development / production parity and deploy your app to the cloud.
+Convox is a universal application framework.
+When you develop applications using the Convox CLI, API and SDK you completely abstract away concerns about where your application is running.
+In minutes you can set up a development environment that perfectly mimics how your app will run in production.

-This guide will walk you through installing the Praxis CLI and setting up a Docker-based development environment for an app.
+This guide will walk you through installing the Convox CLI and setting up a Docker-based development environment for an app.

-The [Getting Started for Production Deploys](getting-started-aws.md) will walk you through creating a Convox account and setting up a an AWS-based production environment for an app.

-Together you'll see how Praxis offers an app workflow -- build, config, diff, test and promote -- that works exactly the same in development and production.
-The result is a simple, fast and portable dev, test and deploy workflow.

 ## Setting up your development environment

 ### Install the CLI

-First, install the Praxis `cx` command line client.
+First, install the Convox `cx` command line client.

 #### MacOS